SHIP NOTES: (Gentile)

 Summer Temperature: mid to high 70s

-Points of Interest: Three main boilers plus a small auxillary boiler, propeller, spare propeller, visually stunning and intact stern and somewhat intact bow with old-style port anchor and windlass.
+Points of Interest: Three main boilers plus a small auxiliary boiler, propeller, spare propeller, visually stunning and intact stern and somewhat intact bow with old-style port anchor and windlass.
+The stern section has continually collapsed over time with the final blow occurring in 2012

 PHOTOS: